TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-02-04-attack-of-the-zip.md

 See [Limitations of Zip Slip](#limitations-of-zip-slip) and [Limitations of Zip Symlink Attacks](#limitations-of-zip-symlink-attacks) for details on relevant permissions.

+### Modern Antivirus

+Although zip bombs have targeted antivirus (AV) systems in the past, most [modern AV programs can detect zip bombs](https://www.microsoft.com/en-us/windows/learning-center/what-is-a-zip-bomb) by recognising patterns and signatures.
+This brings us to our last suggestion:

+{% alert "success" %}
+3. Upgrade your (antivirus) software.
+Daily updates to malware signatures ensure your antivirus program stays equipped to detect and thwart emerging threats.
+{% endalert %}

 ### Checks
-On the software development side: research and verify your edge cases!
-Some libraries ignore simple edge cases and fall prey to Zip Slip.
-Or they disregard symlinks, and fall prey to symlink attacks.
-Extra time may be needed to research these edge cases and consider different scenarios, but hey, it makes for good Shift Left practice.
+A bonus for software developers!
+Research and verify your edge cases!

 Here are a couple more recommendations:

 {% alert "success" %}
-3. Proactively consider and research edge cases and add appropriate {% abbr "branches", "if-statements, guards, exception-handling, etc." %}.
+4. Proactively consider and research edge cases and add appropriate {% abbr "branches", "if-statements, guards, exception-handling, etc." %}.
 Edge cases come in different forms: OS? roles? users? filenames? encodings?

-4. Adopt unit testing to verify your code works as intended.
+5. Adopt unit testing to verify your code works as intended.
 Add test cases against unintended situations.

     Test cases prevent [software regression](https://en.wikipedia.org/wiki/Software_regression) and automate the menial task of manual input.